bishtanuj/dataStructure/README.md

 <br>
 If thousands of users are searching the data simultaneously on a web server, then there may be a chance that a large server get failed during the process.
 So, in order to solve this hassle, data structures are used.
 Data is organized to form a data structure in such a way that all items are not required to be searched and required data can be searched instantly.

+## Advantages of Data Structure
+* Data Structures allow storing the information.